sscollis/os-stab/README.md

   7. Use OpenBLAS for numerical linear algebra
   8. Works on Mac OS-X (Darwin)

-7-13-97
+### Updates as of 7-13-97

 Incompressible Orr--Sommerfeld Solvers for Channel flow and Blasius Boundary Layer.
 Also bl.f is a spectral blasius flow solver.

-3-07-2001
+### Updates as of 3-07-2001

 I have updated the following codes to use LAPack routines

-orrncbl.f	This finds the neutral curve for Boundary layer and
+`orrncbl.f`	This finds the neutral curve for Boundary layer and channel profiles
-		channel profiles

-orrcolchan.f	Solve Orr-Sommerfeld for channel profile
+`orrcolchan.f`	Solve Orr-Sommerfeld for channel profile

 S. Scott Collis